uPortal-Attic/uportal-app-framework/committers.md

 Committership is a state of mind.
 Of your mind, and of the minds of the other Committers.
 You become a Committer because the other committers recognize you as a Committer and because you recognize yourself as (and act like) a Committer.

-Formally, you become a Committer when the other Committers acknowledge this state of mind by formal vote.
+Formally, you become a Committer when the other Committers acknowledge this state of mind by formal nomination and vote on the email list.

 ## What happens to inactive Committers?